badduck32/LOVE2D-Android-project-manager/README.md

-# LOVE2D Android project manager
+# Love2d Android Manager of Projects
- A small project manager for LÖVE2D for Android
+A small project manager to quickly build and test your LÖVE2D projects on Android.